sandstorm-io/sandstorm/docs/administering/for-work.md

-[Sandstorm for Work](https://sandstorm.io/business) is the name for a collection of features that are typically used by companies.
-Customers can buy a _feature key_ to enable these features on a Sandstorm server running at their own organization.
-Special pricing, sometimes including free feature keys, are available to [non-profits and community groups](#special-pricing).
-For pricing, please read the information on the [main website](https://sandstorm.io/business).
+Sandstorm offers [a variety of features](https://sandstorm.io/business) intended for use by organizations (e.g., companies) that make Sandstorm available to their members (e.g., employees).

-For now, feature keys are typically 60-day trial keys.
-This gives you time to evaluate Sandstorm for Work, and it gives us time to finish testing the payments system.
+These features used to be a part of a product called "Sandstorm for Work", but have since been merged into the standard Sandstorm build, available to everyone.

-## Sandstorm for Work in depth
+## Organizational features in depth

 ### Defining an organization, and its impact on permissions

-Many features of Sandstorm for Work depend on a server administrator specifying the group of users that will be working together using Sandstorm.
+Many of Sandstorm's organization features depend on a server administrator specifying the group of users that will be working together using Sandstorm.
 We call this **organization management.** You can enable and disable organization-related features via the `/admin/organization` settings area.

 To apply settings to all users within an organization, you must use organization management settings to configure the boundary of your organization with regard to at least one login provider.
 Users within the